-5.2.4 Northwest vs. southwest; Stojkov's TR zone

-As we see in Figure 5 above, Stojkov's map divides the western dialects into a thin Serbian transition region (TR) in the northwest, and then further subdivides the rest into a northern (NW) and a southern (SW) regions.
-The quantitative maps, however, do not reliably recognize the TR zone,16 and never recognize the NW-SW division.
+5.2.4.
+Northwest vs. Southwest; Stojkov's TR Zone As we see in Fig. 5 above, Stojkov's map divides the western dialects into a thin Serbian transition region (TR) in the northwest, and then further subdivides the rest into a northern (NW) and a southern (SW) regions.
+The quantitative maps, however, do not reliably recognize the TR zone, and never recognize the NW-SW division. $^{16}~$ WPGMA maps do (see Fig. 6 in section 5.2), but maps based on other clustering algorithms such as UPGMA do not.
 These divergences between the quantitative and the traditional maps are more surprising than the others discussed above, as Stojkov justifies both divisions under discussion by referring to a considerable number of phonetic isoglosses.

-With respect to the split NW vs. SW the phonetic characteristics concern: (1) The reflexes of back jer in specific phonetic environments or in specific words;
+With respect to the split NW vs. SW the phonetic characteristics concern:

-16 WPGMA maps do (see Figure 6 in section 5.2), but maps based on other clustering algorithms such as UPGMA do not.

-16 PETER HOUTZAGERS, JOHN NERBONNE, JELENA PROKIĆ

-(2) The reflexes of front jer;

-(3) The reflexes of the back nasal;

-(4) Presence or absence of mixture of reflexes of back and front nasal;

-(5) Reflex of jat in cjal (Standard Bulgarian) 'whole' (masculine singular) and celi (plural);

-(6) Final o or e in such words as naše (Standard Bulgarian) 'our' (neuter singular);

-(7) Presence or absence of the second j in jajce (Standard Bulgarian) 'egg'.

-These characteristics are presented on 21 different maps in OT and are present in 21 words in the data.17
+(1) The reflexes of back jer in specific phonetic environments or in specific words (2) The reflexes of front jer (3) The reflexes of the back nasal (4) Presence or absence of mixture of reflexes of back and front nasal (5) Reflex of jat in cjal (StBg) 'whole' (masculine singular) and celi (plural) (6) Final o or e in such words as naše (StBg) 'our' (neuter singular) (7) Presence or absence of the second j in jajce (StBg) 'egg' These characteristics are presented on 21 different maps in OT and are present in 21 words in the data.
 Stojkov distinguishes his TR dialects on the basis of the following characteristics:

-(a) The reflexes of back and front jer in specific phonetic environments or in specific words;

-(b) Reduction or not of front jer in the suffix of such words as žaden (Standard Bulgarian) 'thirsty';

-(c) The reflexes of the back nasal in specific words;

-(d) Reflexes of Old Bulgarian tj, ktj and dj in general and in specific words;

-(e) palatalized or nonpalatalized l in such words as bolna (Standard Bulgarian) 'ill' (feminine singular);

-(f) Labialization or not of e in certain phonetic environments;

-The characteristics given here are presented on 16 different maps in OT and are present in 22 words in our data.

-In Figure 8 below we see the isoglosses for the 21 words from the data set that show the relevant characteristics for the split NW vs. SW (nrs.
-1-7 above in this section).
-For each word only the relevant phoneme is taken into consideration.18 We could show a similar isogloss bundle for the distinguishing characteristics of the TR dialects (nrs. a-f above in this section) but we shall not do so for reasons of space.
+(a) The reflexes of back and front jer in specific phonetic environments or in specific words (b) Reduction or not of front jer in the suffix of such words as žaden (StBg) 'thirsty' (c) The reflexes of the back nasal in specific words (d) Reflexes of OBg \tj, \ktj and \dj in general and in specific words (e) palatalized or nonpalatalized l in such words as bolna (StBg) 'ill' (feminine singular) (f) Labialization or not of e in certain phonetic environments The characteristics given here are presented on 16 different maps in OT and are present in 22 words in our data.
+In Fig. 8 below we see the isoglosses for the 21 words from the data set that show the relevant characteristics for the split NW vs. SW (nos.
+1-7 above On these maps it is often the case that the NW (more rarely the SW) shares its characteristic with part of the dialects to the east (east of the jat-boundary), but this is not a problem since the split between east and west is undisputed. in this section).
+For each word only the relevant phoneme is taken into consideration.
+We could show a similar isogloss bundle for the distinguishing characteristics of the TR dialects (nos. a-f above in this section) but we shall not do so for reasons of space.
+Fig. 8.
+Isoglosses of the 21 Words that Show a Northwest-Southwest Split

-The existence in our own data of an isogloss bundle between the northwest and the southwest leads us to ask why the feature differences are not reflected in consistent differences in the final analyses.

-17 On these maps it is often the case that the NW (more rarely the SW) shares its characteristic with part of the dialects to the east (east of the jat-boundary), but this is not a problem since the split between east and west is undisputed.

-18 The map not only confirms Stojkov's division into northwest and southwest, but part of the isoglosses also delineates Stojkov's TR dialect area.
-In addition, the same features confirm the east-west jat-boundary in the center of the country.
-In the north, the jat-boundary is strengthened by only two of the 21 features

-FIGURE 8: ISOGLOSSES OF THE 21 WORDS THAT SHOW A NORTHWEST-SOUTHWEST SPLIT.
-ONLY THE RELEVANT SEGMENT OF EACH WORD HAS BEEN TAKEN INTO ACCOUNT.

-We shall try to shed some light on this matter by showing and analyzing some MDS plots.
-We shall examine the entire western region together, i.e. addressing both the question of Stojkov's TR zone and his proposed NW-SW split.

-FIGURE 9.
-LEFT: GEOGRAPHICAL LOCATION OF STOJKOV'S NW, SW AND TR DIALECTS.
-RIGHT: MDS PLOT OF THE LINGUISTIC DISTANCES BETWEEN THOSE DIALECTS.

-Figure 9 shows an MDS plot of all of the western varieties, where Stojkov's NW group is marked by triangles, the SW group by boxes and the TR group by circles